Minnesota Abortion Action Coalition demands no state funding for ‘crisis pregnancy centers’

 Celia Nimz, a representative of Freedom Road Socialist Organization, brought up the fact that, as one of the few states in the Midwest that still protects abortion access, Minnesota should be pushing funds into expanding reproductive access in the state.
 Nimz stated, “Crisis pregnancy centers are at the center of this, as they take state funding that should go to abortion.”

-Linden Gawboy of Twin Coalition for Justice for Jamar Clark, Ren Wischmann from Students for a Democratic Society, and David Gilbert Pederson of Minnesota Workers United also spoke in support of an end to state funding for CPCs.
+Linden Gawboy of Twin Cities Coalition for Justice for Jamar Clark, Ren Wischmann from Students for a Democratic Society, and David Gilbert Pederson of Minnesota Workers United also spoke in support of an end to state funding for CPCs.
 In addition to the groups speaking, Minnesota Immigrant Rights Action Committee (MIRAC) and Women Against Military Madness (WAMM) also endorsed this rally.

 Ashley Taylor-Gougé of the Anti-War Committee declared, “Anti-war outrage ended the draft in 1973, and the Supreme Court made the Roe v.
 Wade decision that same year.
 We did not win those battles peacefully, and we didn't win them with just one action.
 Without boots on the ground, there would have been no pressure to make real change.
 When our lives are on the line, we must fight.”